 Bail set at $2M for armed man arrested in Seattle

-King County Judge Arthur R. Chapman said he set such a high bail for Justin Jasper because he considered the 22-year-old a flight risk and a threat to the community.
+King County Judge Arthur R. Chapman said Friday that he set such a high bail for Justin Jasper because he considered the 22-year-old a flight risk and a threat to the community.

-Montana authorities said Jasper stole a pickup truck and guns from a truck driver in Butte, Mont., who had let Jasper stay at his home.
+Montana authorities said Jasper stole a pickup truck and guns from a truck driver in Butte, Montana, who had let Jasper stay at his home.

 At the bail hearing in Seattle, a prosecutor said authorities found six firebombs in the vehicle, along with a bolt-action rifle, a double-barrel shotgun, a machete and several knives.
 They also found a recording of a podcast that appears to have Jasper expressing support for protesters in Brazil.

-More than 1 million demonstrators have taken to the streets in Brazil over the past month to denounce everything from poor public services to the billions of dollars spent preparing for next year's World Cup soccer tournament and the 2016 Olympics in Brazil.
+More than 1 million demonstrators have taken to the streets in Brazil over the past month to denounce everything from poor public services to the billions of dollars spent preparing for next year’s World Cup soccer tournament and the 2016 Olympics in Rio de Janeiro.

 Police found evidence that Jasper was planning some kind of action in support of those protesters, Senior Deputy Prosecuting Attorney Andrew Hamilton said.
 Hamilton said that on the podcast, Jasper said he was going to back the “Brazilian revolution” by doing something “somewhere in the Western United States.”